 Ohio Overtime Wage Attorney Best Answer: As an intern, am I entitled to minimum wage?
 Are interns entitled to overtime compensation?
 Are “unpaid internship” illegal?
 How do I find a lawyer to sue my employer for not paying me overtime?

-Here at The Spitz Law Firm, LLC, our wage and hour lawyers are committed to representing individuals who have been denied lawfully earned overtime compensation under the Fair Labor Standards Act (“FLSA“).
+Here at Spitz, The Employee’s Law Firm, our wage and hour lawyers are committed to representing individuals who have been denied lawfully earned overtime compensation under the Fair Labor Standards Act (“FLSA“).
 (See Retaliation Under The Fair Labor Standards Act – Oral Complaints to an Employer Are Sufficient; and Top Wage and Hour Lawyer Reply: As A Salaried Employee, Am I Exempt From Overtime Pay?).
 One interesting question that surrounds the applicability of the FLSA is the payment of “interns.”
 (See Top Wage and Hour Lawyer Response: Is Everyone Entitled To Earn Minimum Wage?; Top Wage And Hour Lawyer Reply: Should I Get Paid For My Summer Internship?; and FLSA Question: When Do Unpaid “Interns” Become Unpaid “Employees?”).

 The FLSA requires that covered, nonexempt employees be paid at least the federal minimum wage of $7.25 per hour for all hours worked, plus time and one-half their regular hourly rates for hours worked over 40 in each week.
 The FLSA provides that employers who violate the law are liable to the aggrieved employees for their back wages and an equal amount in liquidated damages, plus reasonable attorney’s fees and costs.
 (See The FLSA Can Make A Damages Mountain Out Of Molehill Lost Wages).